 Routine chiropractic care is one of the simplest ways to maintain the health of your body.
 Numerous research studies have shown that people who receive regular chiropractic care suffer fewer illnesses, injuries and degenerative diseases, and they report a better overall quality of life.
 In spite of the health benefits of chiropractic care, many people have never been to a chiropractor, most often because they don’t really understand what chiropractic care is all about.

 The bottom line is that chiropractic care is a safe, effective treatment for a wide range of physical complaints, such as headaches, neck pain, low back pain, Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, stomach and gastrointestinal complaints, wrist, elbow and shoulder pain, knee, hip and ankle pain, scoliosis, otitis media, and a host of other problems.
 While most of these disorders resolve within a few weeks or months, routine chiropractic care will help ensure optimal health for life.

-A. Currently, chiropractors do not prescribe medications, although I may refer someone to another provider for prescription medication if I deem it necessary.
+Currently, chiropractors do not prescribe medications, although I may refer someone to another provider for prescription medication if I deem it necessary.
 However, in most cases, patients are better off with physical, rather than chemical, treatments for physical problems.